louking/tm-csv-connector/web/docs/source/admin-guide.rst

 * with your browser, navigate to http://tm.localhost:8080/
 * navigate to Settings view (this only has to be done once)

-  * add New setting, Setting=output-file, Value=tm-data.dsv # or whatever filename you want the outputput put in
+  * add New setting, Setting=output-file, Value=tm-data.dsv # or whatever filename you want the output put in

 App Upgrade